mrpayne207/cs50labs/helloworld/README.md

 # Hello, World!

 Welcome to your first lab.
 In this lab you will practice a single terminal command, modify your first c program, and then submit your work.
+You will also get a feel for how labs work in this course.
 Let's get started!

 ## Listing Files